sparten11740/allmylights/README.md

 - sources, that provide values to the app
 - transformations, that alter those values
 - sinks, that consume and apply those values
+- (optional routes that define from which sources to what sinks those values travel)

-Any value emitted by a source is routed to all sinks.
+Any value emitted by a source is routed to all sinks unless routes are specified.

 The structure of the `allmylightsrc.json` is the following: